 Click on image above to learn more about the Keystone XL Pipeline Project.

 Now that Republicans have working majorities in both houses of Congress, the American people can once again enjoy the benefits of the constitutional republic that the Founders designed for us.
 Right?
 Well, not so fast.
 To expect the current crop of congressional Republicans to do what is necessary to restore constitutional government and repair the damage done by Barack Obama… let alone know what must be done… is entirely problematic.
+With this being said, when it comes to the elections, everyone is going to have their reasons as to who they decide to vote for.
+From posters to yard signs like the similar ones available on Super Cheap Signs, you have the right to support whoever you want and show your support in the best way possible, as long as it doesn’t offend.

 As a case in point, the recent battle over construction of the Keystone XL Pipeline demonstrates the complete fecklessness of congressional Republicans.
 From the instant the last ballot was counted in November, it was clear that one of the first bills to pass in the 114th Congress would be a bill to approve construction of the pipeline… a bill that Barack Obama promised to veto if and when it reached his desk.
 Does Obama care about the environment or the leftists who politicize it?
 Of course not.
 What he does care about are the many millions of dollars that pour into Democrat Party coffers from a handful of radical environmentalists.